N.O.W. = Nurture, Outreach and Worship

 It is the way we reach out to the needs and hurts we see locally as well as in the world around us.

-United Methodist Women is the largest denominational faith organization for women with approximately 800,000 members whose mission is fostering spiritual growth, developing leaders and advocating for justice.
+United Women in Faith (formally UMW) is the largest denominational faith organization for women with approximately 800,000 members whose mission is fostering spiritual growth, developing leaders and advocating for justice.

 Members raise up to $20 million each year for programs and projects related to women, children and youth in the United States and in more than 100 countries around the world.

-United Methodist Women and The United Methodist Church's principles and values include: Promoting the empowerment of women, children and youth.
+United Women in Faith and The United Methodist Church's principles and values include: Promoting the empowerment of women, children and youth.
 Promoting anti-racism and multiculturalism.
 Promoting inclusion and equity.
 Promoting fair labor practices.
 Promoting economic and environmental stewardship and sustainability.

 HUMC has 4 Women's Circles that meet at various times during the month.